aave/interface/.github/pull_request_template.md

 - [ ]  End-to-end tests are passing without any errors
 - [ ]  Code style generally follows existing patterns
+- [ ]  Code changes do not significantly increase the application bundle size
 - [ ]  New third-party packages, if any, do not introduce potential security threats
 - [ ]  There are no CI changes, or they have been OK’d by the devops team
 - [ ]  Code changes have been quality checked in the ephemeral URL